 - Don’t assume that just because an internal candidate got the job, you wouldn’t have gotten the job even if you’d applied.
 Yes, there are rare searches that are intended for an internal candidate, for which it would likely be a waste of time for anyone else to apply.
 But there are also searches for which an internal candidate is evaluated along with all the others on a level playing field.

 - As a faculty job applicant, you can’t save yourself wasted time and effort by not bothering to apply for jobs for which you think there’s an internal candidate.
 And trying to do so could materially decrease your odds of obtaining a faculty position.
-Look, I know that preparing faculty job applications is a pain, especially if you’re heavily customizing each application or if you have to deal with a clunky application submission website (aside: don’t waste time heavily customizing all your applications).
+Look, I know that preparing faculty job applications is a pain, especially if you’re heavily customizing each application or if you have to deal with a clunky application submission website (aside: see here for advice on how heavily to customize your applications).
 And I know that it would suck to put in effort applying for a position and then later discover that the position was one of the very rare ones that was intended for an internal candidate.
 But you know what would also suck?
 Not getting a position that you wanted, and might’ve gotten had you applied, because you didn’t bother applying.
 Because you mistakenly thought that there was an internal candidate who was a shoo-in.
 Frankly, the latter source of suckiness is at least as likely as the former.
 And the odds of the latter source of suckiness increase relative to the odds of the former as the number of positions for which you don’t apply increases.
 Are you really going to not apply for a bunch of faculty positions that you want, just to make absolutely sure you don’t bother applying for one of the very few positions that will end up going to an internal candidate?
 Heck, even if you had psychic powers, you couldn’t save yourself much time and effort on application prep by not applying for jobs that will go to internal candidates, because hardly any tenure-track faculty positions in ecology go to internal candidates.
 If last year you’d used your psychic powers to avoid applying to all and only those ecology faculty positions that went to internal candidates, you’d have saved yourself the time and effort involved in preparing approximately 4 applications at most.
 I know you’re busy, but is that really a big time savings in the grand scheme of things?